 NOLA.
 One of my favorite cities on the planet.
 Every year, I make an effort to see different places and experience new things, but New Orleans always draws me back in.
-There is something so magical about this city and I feel like my senses are on fire the moment I arrive.
-The people and the different neighborhoods of the city are like microcosms of their own culture.
-The food is hands-down the best in the world and festivities from Mardi Gras to the po-boy festival, there is always a reason to party.
-Everyone is so happy and high on life here, why wouldn’t anyone not be drawn into the energy of this city?
-New Orleans positive vibe and magnificent history is so magnetic.
+There is something so magical about this city.
+I feel like my senses are on fire the moment I arrive.
+The different neighborhoods of the city are like microcosms of their own culture.
+The food is hands-down the best in the world with legendary eateries around every corner.
+The festivals and parties from Mardi Gras to the celebration of the po-boy, there is always a reason to party and just to celebrate life.
+The energy in NOLA is so positive and the magnificent history is so magnetic.
 While I am there, I always feel at home and I have a huge, permanent smile on my face.
 Some people may disagree with the city’s hedonistic fashion or call it cursed, but I love every ounce of it whether it’s considered good or bad, bring it on.